-This five-step process helps you and your teen work together to establish boundaries and support in dealing with peer pressure related to alcohol.
+This five-step process helps you and your teen work together to establish boundaries and support in dealing with peer pressure.
 It also builds important skills in your teen.
 The same process can be used to address other parenting issues as well (learn more about the process).

 Step 1.
 Get Your Teen Thinking by Getting Their Input

-- attempts to assert their independence while still dependent in your household;
+- attempts to assert their independence while still a dependent in your household;

-- has a greater stake in anything they’ve designed themselves (and with that sense of ownership also comes a greater responsibility for following rules and guidelines);
+- has a greater stake in anything they’ve designed themself (and with that sense of ownership also comes a greater responsibility for following rules and guidelines);

 - has more motivation to work together and cooperate because of their sense of ownership; and

 - will grow problem-solving skills.